Brown Homestead

-The Brown Homestead (also known as the Brown-Jouppien House) is a designated heritage property located on 1317 Pelham Road, St. Catharines, Ontario.
+The Brown Homestead is a designated heritage property located on 1317 Pelham Road, St. Catharines, Ontario.
 The dwelling is an example of Loyalist Georgian architecture.
 It is the oldest residence remaining in the city, as it was first constructed in 1796.
 The Brown Homestead was expanded through an addition completed in 1802.
-At the time of construction, Pelham Road was a stagecouch route.
+At the time of construction, Pelham Road was a stagecoach route.

 History

 In 1784, land was purchased in the Niagara Peninsula from the Mississaugas by the British government with the intent of Loyalist resettlement after the American Revolution.
 Land patents were then issued to individuals who built permanent dwellings on the land that was issued to them; this was the case with John Brown and his family.
 Brown had served the British crown and was a private in Captain Lewis Genevay's Company of the Butler's Rangers.
 Brown's property in upstate New York was confiscated by the state and he was eventually granted 900 acres of land in the townships of Thorold, Pelham and Louth.

-After John Brown's death, there were numerous owners.
-Initially, it was inherited by Adam Brown.
-In 1858, Brown sold it to Joseph Chellew.
-In 1912, Chellow sold it to Lafontaine Powers.
-In turn, the property was bought by Jon Jouppien in 1979, who performed renovations to the house itself.
-As of 2015, it has been owned by the John Brown Heritage Foundation.
+After John Brown's death in 1804, the house was inherited by eldest son, Adam Brown, and his 1206 acre property was divided among his children.
+Following Adam's death, in 1855, the house was inherited by his son, Jacob Brown, who sold it to Joseph Chellew in 1858.
+In 1892, Chellew sold it to his son, Joseph Chellew Jr, who, in 1902, sold it to Lafontaine Powers.
+In turn, the property was bought by Jon Jouppien in 1979 from Lafontaine's son, Charlie Powers.
+Jouppien, a noted heritage consultant, made preliminary renovations to the house itself.
+In 2015, it was purchased by the John Brown Heritage Foundation, a charity incorporated by Brown family descendants to preserve the historic site.
+In 2021, the foundation changed its official name to The Brown Homestead.

 Recent use

-In 2022, the Willowbank School of Restoration Arts in Queenston received funds that were to be used in part for local community projects, such as historic restoration of the Brown Homestead.
-After the restoration projects have been completed, it is planned to be used as a community or educational-related venue.
+The house sites on a 7.5 acre property and is currently undergoing an adaptive restoration in order to be used as a community or educational-related venue.
 The property began hosting a community garden named after victory gardens in 2022.
 The resulting produce was donated to local food banks.